 Tapioca Pearls of Wisdom

-What makes those darn bubbles anyway?
+What makes those starchy, squishy bubbles anyway?
 It’s tapioca, in fact.
 Tapioca is the dried starch from the root of the cassava plant, a tuber native to South America.
 It has a naturally sweet taste, which is why it is so often used in candies and desserts, most familiar of them being tapioca pudding.
 Tapioca also the amazing ability to absorb and thicken liquid.
 Being naturally gluten-free, it is has become a popular gelling agent to use in foods, as opposed to fillers containing wheat.
 You can use tapioca flour / starch / powder in place of arrowroot or cornstarch in most recipes.

 Tapioca is a staple food in many countries throughout the world due to its high concentration of carbohydrates, low levels of fat and dietary cholesterol, and its vitamin and mineral balance.
 Key nutrients in tapioca include calcium to support bone health, magnesium to help control inflammation, phosphorus for protein synthesis, and vitamin A for glowing skin.